tochy97/tochy97/README.md

 ## I’m interested in all aspects of computer science.

-## I’m currently learning cyber secuirty focused programming and testing.
+## I’m currently learning full stack and cyber secuirty focused programming and testing.

 # How to reach me: tochyegeonu1997@gmail.com